flexiblepower/fpai-documentation/EF-Pi/ObservationFramework.md

 # Observation Framework

-To be able to monitor systems connected to the FPAI, an observation framework has been introduced.
-This framework makes it possible to add software components that can publish or subscribe to observations of a certain type within a single FPAI node.
+To be able to monitor systems connected to the EF-Pi, an observation framework has been introduced.
+This framework makes it possible to add software components that can publish or subscribe to observations of a certain type within a single EF-Pi node.

 There are two roles defined in this framework; the `ObservationProvider` and the `ObservationConsumer`.
-These roles can be filled by any component that is an application on top of FPAI.
+These roles can be filled by any component that is an application on top of EF-Pi.
 See this figure for an overview.

 ![Overview of the Observation Framework](Observation-Scope.png)